-THE HTH INITIATIVE IS A $10,000 GRANT FUNDED BY HILLTOP HOODS AND APRA TO HELP EMERGING AUSTRALIAN HIP HOP ARTISTS MANUFACTURE, MARKET AND RELEASE AN ALBUM.
-IN PAST YEARS THE GRANT WAS RESTRICTED TO SOUTH AUSTRALIAN RESIDENTS BUT IN 2009 THE GRANT BECAME AVAILABLE TO APPLICANTS AUSTRALIA WIDE.
+THE HTH INITIATIVE IS A $10,000 CASH INCENTIVE FUNDED BY HILLTOP HOODS AND APRA AMCOS TO HELP EMERGING AUSTRALIAN HIP HOP AND SOUL ARTISTS TO MANUFACTURE, MARKET, AND RELEASE AN ALBUM.
+IN PAST YEARS THE INITIATIVE WAS RESTRICTED TO SOUTH AUSTRALIAN RESIDENTS BUT SINCE 2009 IT HAS BEEN MADE AVAILABLE TO APPLICANTS AUSTRALIA-WIDE.

 WHO CAN APPLY?